braverymedia/braveryweb/src/appendixb/042higher-ed-intranet-portals.md

   alt: "Contains text: Appendix B - The Trouble with Intranets"
 mp3: app-b-episode-042-the-trouble-with-intranets.mp3
 duration: 15:41
+tags:
+  - podcast
+  - appendix-b
 topics:
   - podcast
 summary: >-
-  I﻿ntranets and portals are a constant point of discussion in higher ed, but they're generally pretty bad.
+  Intranets and portals are a constant point of discussion in higher ed, but they're generally pretty bad.
 Joel Goodman has the fix, though.